-This month we will celebrate the 10th anniversary of the Lilly Ledbetter Fair Pay Act on January 29, 2019.
+On Friday, we celebrate the 12th anniversary of the Lilly Ledbetter Fair Pay Act.
 This vital law rectified the Supreme Court's harmful decision in Ledbetter v.
 Goodyear Tire & Rubber Company.
 The law helps to ensure that individuals subjected to unlawful compensation discrimination are able to have their day in court and effectively assert their rights under federal antidiscrimination laws.
-But despite the importance of the Lilly Ledbetter Fair Pay Act, this law's enactment was only one step on the path to ensuring women receive equal pay for equal work.
+But despite the importance of the Lilly Ledbetter Fair Pay Act, this law's enactment was only one step on the path to guaranteeing women receive equal pay for equal work.

-There is no more fitting way to mark this historic milestone than making real, concrete progress in ensuring all women receive fair pay.
+There is no more fitting way to mark this historic milestone and appropriately respond to the crises we are currently experiencing than by making real, concrete progress in ensuring all women receive fair pay.
 While the gap has narrowed since passage of the Equal Pay Act of 1963, progress has largely stalled in recent years.
-Data from the U.S. Census Bureau once again revealed that women working full-time, year-round are typically paid only 80 cents for every dollar paid to men.
-The pay gaps have grown even wider for women of color.
-African American women and Latinas make, respectively, 61 and 53 cents on the dollar as compared to non-Hispanic, white men.
-The overall pay gap has only decreased by a nickel during the 21st century and, unless action is taken, the pay gap between men's and women's earnings will not close until 2106.
+Data from the U.S. Census Bureau once again revealed that women working full-time, year-round are typically paid only 82 cents for every dollar paid to men.3 The pay gaps are even wider for women of color.
+Black women and Latinas make, respectively, 63 and 55 cents on the dollar as compared to non-Hispanic, white men.4 Action is required now: at the current rate, the overall pay gap between men's and women's earnings will not close until 2093 and it will take significantly longer for women of color to reach parity.5

 Research indicates that the gender pay gap develops very early in women's careers.
-Controlling for factors known to affect earnings, such as education and training, marital status, and hours worked, research finds that college-educated women still earn 7 percent less than men just one year out of college.4 Over time, the gap compounds and widens, impacting women's social security and retirement.
+Controlling for factors known to affect earnings, such as education and training, marital status, and hours worked, research finds that college-educated women still earn 7 percent less than men just one year out of college.6 Over time, the gap compounds and widens, impacting women's social security and retirement.
 Ensuring that women have equal pay would have a dramatic impact on families and the economy.
-According to a 2017 report from Institute for Women's Policy Research (IWPR), the poverty rate for all working women would be cut in half, falling from 8.0 percent to 3.8 percent if women were paid the same as comparable men.5 The same study by IWPR indicates that the U.S. economy would have produced an additional \$512.6 billion in income if women had received equal pay for equal work.6 This is why I urge you to pass this important bill.
+According to a report from the Institute for Women's Policy Research (IWPR), the poverty rate for all working women would be cut in half, falling from 8.0 percent to 3.8 percent if women were paid the same as comparable men.7 The same study indicates that the U.S. economy would have produced an additional \$512.6 billion in income if women had received equal pay for equal work.8 This is why I urge you to pass this important bill.